ThorTila/animationsJQuery/README.md

 Clone the repository and add animateAllChildren.js file to your page before the file in which you want to use it and after the jquery.

+## Preview

+You can preview animations by opening index.html.

 ## Tests

 There are available tests in this projects.
 They use qUnit.
-After you clone this repo just open index.html and you will see results of all available tests.
+After you clone this repo just open index.test.html and you will see results of all available tests.

 ## Documentation
 <a name="animateAllChildren"></a>

 ## animateAllChildren ⇒
 Function to trigger chosen jQuery animation.

 **Kind**: global variable